-Uncertainty and lumber price volatility in 2020 triggered a renewed interest in reducing wood framing costs for building walls.
+Are you interested in reducing the cost of wood framing and minimizing the construction cost impact of lumber price volatility as occurred in 2020?
 One viable solution is 2x4 framing with cavity + continuous insulation instead of 2x6 framing with cavity-only insulation (see Figure 1 and Table 1).
-When compared to 2x6 framing, traditional 2x4 framing reduces framing wood fiber usage
+When compared to 2x6 framing, traditional 2x4 framing reduces framing wood fiber usage by as much as one-third with potential for similar framing cost savings.
+While both walls comply with minimum building and energy code requirements, the 2x4 wall constructed with foam plastic insulating sheathing (FPIS) continuous insulation (ci) provides better energy savings and moisture control performance (see Table 2 and Figure 2).